- Target disease: VL

 - Project start: July 2010 (Bangladesh)/December 2006 (India)

-- Funding (since project start): Bill & Melinda Gates Foundation, USA; Department for International Development (DFID), UK; Médecins Sans Frontières/Doctors without Borders, International; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland; Other private foundations and individuals.
+- Funding (since project start): Bill & Melinda Gates Foundation, USA; Department for International Development (DFID), UK; Médecins Sans Frontières/Doctors without Borders, International; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland; The Starr International Foundation, Switzerland; Other private foundations and individuals.

 The Phase III trial conducted in India in 2008-2010 demonstrated the efficacy of combination therapies based on AmBisome®, miltefosine, and paromomycin, and an additional study by Sundar et al. showed the efficacy of single-dose AmBisome® given as an intravenous infusion.
 To facilitate the introduction of these new treatments for VL in South Asia, DNDi conducted safety and effectiveness studies, including a pilot project in the Bihar State of India (2012-2015) implementing combination therapies at the primary healthcare level, and single-dose AmBisome® at the hospital level.

 These regimens were observed to be safe and effective and, based on the study results, the Indian National Roadmap for Kala-Azar Elimination in August 2014 recommended use of single dose AmBisome® as a first option treatment for VL patients, with paromomycin and miltefosine as a second option; a policy also reflected in Bangladesh and Nepal.
 This removal of miltefosine monotherapy is an important policy change.
 The pilot study continued following up patients, documenting 12 month treatment outcomes, at the request of the national program; this follow up was completed in September 2015.
 Site close out activities were completed in January 2016.